mendax1234/Mach-V/docs/hw/uarch/in-order-superscalar.md

     Also if the first pipe is a jump instruction, the second pipe should always be filled with a NOP.

+    In the current design, to deal with the control hazard, a combinational logic is needed in `RV.v` to flush the pipeline 2!

 With these conventions, besides the change of the IROM we have mentioned at the [beginning](#instruction-issue-unit), the rest of changes for the Mach-V microarchitecture are:

 1. Add two read ports and one write port to the register file.